wazuh/wazuh-documentation/source/deploying-with-kubernetes/kubernetes-local-env.rst

 Resource Requirements
 ---------------------

-To deploy the local-env variant the Kubernetes cluster should have at least the following resources available:
+To deploy the local-env variant the Kubernetes cluster should have at least the following resources **available**:

     - 2 CPU units
     - 3 Gi of memory